Link

 • Each week, we will provide you with readings and tasks to complete that should help you reflect on your time as a tutor so far.
 These will all be posted in the above Schedule.

-• Responses are graded on the same 2/1/0 scale that in-class worksheets are graded on.
+• Responses are graded on a 2/1/0 scale:

 • Since the readings and homeworks are short (~1 hour per week), there are no slip days or extensions.
-We need your responses in no later than Sunday night so that we can plan the next day’s class session.
+We need your responses in no later than Tuesday night so that we can plan the next day’s class session.

 • You can miss at most 1 weekly assignment and still pass.